DexterHuang/Arclight-City/update-log.md

 **If you find an exploit, please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.84

+-  Added new minigame - Dial Match, it is a simple minigame where you just need to click on the dial to make all of them turn to the correct rotation

 ### 0.0.83

 -  Added confirmation popup when trying to leave gang from gang details page